 Moreover, a Hyperconverged deployment supports centralized management of the storage because a single server is deployed to house storage array and controller.
 This arrangement does not permit local storage of data on different server.

-Modern management of data workloads demands a highly agile approach and the Hyperconverged model is the most ideal approach to achieve this.
+Modern management of data center in India workloads demands a highly agile approach and the Hyperconverged model is the most ideal approach to achieve this.
 It is hardly any wonder that the model has found its rightful place in a large spectrum of business scenarios.

 Need for an innovative approach